PaoloRibeca/KPop/README.md

 ## 1. Installation

+There are several possible ways of installing the software on your machine: through `conda`; by downloading pre-compiled binaries (Linux and MacOS x86_64 only); or manually.

 > :warning: Note that the only operating systems we officially support are Linux and MacOS. :warning:
 >
-> Both OCaml and R are highly portable and you might be able to manually compile/install everything successfully on other platforms (for instance, Windows) but you will have to do it yourself.
+> Both OCaml and R are highly portable and you might be able to manually compile/install everything successfully on other platforms (for instance, Windows).
+Please let us know if you succeed or if you encounter some unexpected behaviour.
+However, please note that in general we are unable to provide installation-relaated support or troubleshooting on specific hardware/software combinations.

-There are several possible ways of installing the software on your machine: through `conda`; by downloading pre-compiled binaries (Linux and MacOS x86_64 only); or manually.

 ### 1.1.
 Conda channel